Hurts – Exile

 Blood, Tears & Gold and other songs from Hurts’ first album were infused with elements of hope despite heartbreak.
 In Exile the listener is only left with blood and tears: “you crucified my heart of gold” (Miracle).
 It feels like all the real emotion and storytelling were used up in the original creative process and now over-exaggerated pop idioms are being used to create arena-worthy anthems and generate sales – something Hurts will surely succeed in.

-Exile was released on 8th March 2013, for further information about Hurts visit here.
+Exile was released on 8th March 2013.
+For further information or to order the album visit Hurts’ website here.

 Watch the video for Miracle here: